orionjs/orioncms-documentation/README.md

 # Orion Documentation

-[Orion](https://github.com/orionjs/core) is a CMS built on Meteor.
+This repository contains the code of [docs.orionjs.org](http://docs.orionjs.org).

-This project contains the documentation for orion v1.0
+If you want to contribute with the documentation go to [orionjs/orion](https://github.com/orionjs/orion).